Published: 27th July 2021

 Tip!

 You should be careful when looking for a flat, as fraud sometimes occurs in the competitive housing market.
 Don't transfer money in advance and always make sure that you sign a legitimate rental contract.
-The legal advisors at the AStA or the Studierendenwerk will be happy to help you if you are unsure.
+The or the legal advisors at the AStA will be happy to help you if you are unsure.
+Studierendenwerk

 A dorm is out of the question for you or you would like to be more flexible?
 Then it's best to look for a flat.
 Here you can decide whether you want to live with friends or fellow students and where exactly you want to live.
 Are you ready for your own four walls?
 Then let's go!